blanchardjeremy/signal-voip-registration-helper/README.md

 1. Open <https://signalcaptchas.org/registration/generate.html> in your browser
 2. Solve the captcha`
 3. Right click on the "Open Signal" link and click "Copy link address"
+4. Paste the link address into the prompt

 ## Examples